Wealthfront's Home Planning Guide

 While a home has value, there are a few considerations to keep in mind that may affect the amount of cash you can expect from a future sale of the home.
 First, the real estate market fluctuates and is unpredictable.
 If the market goes up, so does the value of your home.
 Of course, if the market goes down, your home value will also decrease.
 See more on how to think about the real estate market.

-In addition, when it comes to selling a home, keep in mind that real estate commissions, home improvement efforts, transfer tax, and moving costs can add up to over 6% of total sale price.
+In addition, when it comes to selling a home, keep in mind that real estate commissions, home improvement efforts, transfer tax, and moving costs can add up to over 10% of the total sale price.

 How do I compare buying versus renting?